 Who cares?!
 It’s delicious!
 LOL!
 But seriously, I really do serve this for breakfast, brunch, lunch or dinner as it’s hearty and very versatile.

 Yes, just make sure you use a gluten free tamari and gluten free bread.

-Yes, we are all over the pantry staple recipes right now!!
+Here are some more pantry staple recipes we are loving right now!!
 Check out some of my favourites!